Eusébio: Early career

+Sporting Lourenço Marques

-Eusébio first started to play for a local amateur team called Os Brasileiros (The Brazilians), in honour of the great Brazil national team of the 1950s that he and his friends formed, they would play under the names of some of those superstars.
-The balls they used were made of socks stuffed with newspapers rolled into spheres.
-He tried to enlist with some friends for the team Grupo Desportivo de Lourenço de Marques, his favourite team and a Benfica feeder team, also the team where Mário Coluna had played before his move to Benfica, but was rejected, without even being given a chance to prove his worth.
-He then tried his luck with Sporting Clube de Lourenço Marques, who accepted him.
-He affirmed that he was spotted by a former Juventus goalkeeper turned scout when he was 15 years old: "When I was 15, Juventus of Italy, wanted to hire me, because one of their scouts, who had been a famous Italian goalkeeper for them, saw me and told them that there was a boy with a potential, that it would be good to take advantage while I was still unknown.
+With some friends, Eusébio tried to join Desportivo de Lourenço de Marques, his favourite team and a Benfica feeder team (also the team where Mário Coluna had played before his move to Benfica) but was rejected, without even being given a chance to prove his worth.
+He was also rejected by Ferroviário de Lourenço Marques.
+At 12, he then tried his luck with Sporting Clube de Lourenço Marques (branch number 6 of Sporting Lisbon), which accepted him as well as a group of his friends who lived in Eusébio's neighbourhood.
+There he had his first training sessions supervised by a coaching staff, received his first ever football equipment and played competitive football in an organized way at both youth level and the main senior team.
+At 15, according to him, he was spotted by a former Juventus goalkeeper turned scout: "When I was 15, Juventus of Italy, wanted to hire me, because one of their scouts, who had been a famous Italian goalkeeper for them, saw me and told them that there was a boy with a potential, that it would be good to take advantage while I was still unknown.
 Juventus proposed but my mum never wanted to hear anything from anyone".

-Eusébio played for two seasons with their youth team, while he made sporadic appearances in the senior team.
-There he won the Campeonato Provincial de Moçambique and the Campeonato Distrital de Lourenço Marques in his last season, in 1960.
+Eusébio played his first two seasons with Sporting Lourenço Marques' youth team while he also made a few appearances in the senior team.
+Then he was promoted to the main squad and won the Campeonato Provincial de Moçambique and the Campeonato Distrital de Lourenço Marques in his last season with the club, in 1960.
+From 1957 to 1960, Eusébio scored 77 goals in 42 appearances for the main team of Sporting Lourenço Marques.

 Benfica

-Eusébio moved to Lisbon in his late teens, after joining Benfica as an 18-year-old from his local club, Sporting de Lourenço Marques, for 350,000 Portuguese escudos (equivalent to €136,000 in 2009).
-Benfica discovered Eusébio due to the efforts of Brazilian former player José Carlos Bauer, who saw him in Lourenço Marques in 1960.
-Eusébio could run 100 metres in under 11 seconds.
-Although he preferred playing with the right side foot, Eusébio could use the left side just as well.
-At times, Eusébio would surprise opponents with his dribbling ability, seemingly, a talent he preferred to keep secret.
-Bauer recommended Eusébio first to his former club, São Paulo, but the Tricolor turned him down.